 Improve Your Credit History

-Aspiring home buyers need to pay attention to not just their credit score, but their entire credit report when shopping for a mortgage.
-If your credit score’s low and you have a less-than-ideal payment history, take time to improve these conditions before applying for a loan.
+Aspiring homebuyers need to pay attention to not just their credit score, but also their entire credit report when shopping for a mortgage.
+If your credit score is low and you have a less-than-ideal payment history, take time to improve these conditions before applying for a loan.

 - Request your annual credit report to review your credit score, account history and payment history.
 Look for any potential problems, such as a low score or pattern of missed or late payments.